bengfarrell/rgf-blog/content/blog/2017-02-10-the-union-square-hilton-urban-tavern.md

 Evidence #3: The Year of the Monkey cocktail.
 Urban Tavern has plenty of fun cocktails to partake in, but the Year of the Monkey topped my list.
 With apricot liqueur and apricot preserves, you might fear too much sweetness for a proper whiskey drink, but the result is a surprisingly light-bodied beverage.
 The Jameson Black Barrel strikes a beautiful balance with the sugar content. [![salad urban tavern](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_05-500x403.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_05.jpg)

 Lack of Evidence: A salad with no room for maneuvering.
 While nicely presented, the serving bowl undid this salad’s potential.
 When a salad must be cut to be eaten, like this one, a knife must fit in there somewhere.
 That was a Mission Impossible, or at least Improbable, in this case.
-The croutons were also too hard, but the Dijon herb vinaigrette was delightful -- when I could get down to it.
+The croutons were also too hard, but the Dijon herb vinaigrette was delightful—when I could get down to it.

 [![steak balsamic onion Urban Tavern](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_09-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2017/02/Urban_Tavern_09.jpg)